FBAR Filing Deadline 2022

-The FBAR Filing Deadline is due in April 2021, but is on automatic extension.
-When is the Last Day to Report your Accounts?
-The FBAR Deadline 2020 is on automatic extension.
-In other words, the deadline to file the 2020 FBAR (in 2021) is the same day your tax returns are due, including extension.
+The FBAR Filing Deadline is due in April 2021, but is presumably still on automatic extension unless the IRS or FinCEN changes the rules in 2022..
+In other words, the deadline to file the 2021 FBAR (in 2022) is the same day your tax returns are due, including extension.
 In addition, Taxpayers do not need to file any specific extension with the IRS or FinCEN (currently, subject to change) to request an extension — in other words, it is on FBAR .

 If you are the owner of foreign financial accounts, and you meet the threshold requirements for having to report the balances of these foreign accounts to the U.S. Government, you may have to file an FBAR.
 Therefore, it is important to know the deadline to file an FBAR.